Tyler Zeller: Milwaukee Bucks (2018)

 On February 5, 2018, Zeller was traded to the Milwaukee Bucks in exchange for Rashad Vaughn and the rights to a future second-round draft pick.
 On October 13, 2018, he was waived by the Bucks.

 Atlanta Hawks (2019)

 On March 7, 2019, Zeller signed a 10-day contract with the Atlanta Hawks.
 He was not retained by the Hawks upon the expiration of the 10-day contract.

 Memphis Grizzlies (2019)

 On April 5, 2019, Zeller signed with the Memphis Grizzlies for the remainder of the season.

 San Antonio Spurs (2020)

 On September 28, 2019, the Denver Nuggets had announced that Zeller had joined for training camp.
-On October 18, 2019 the Nuggets waived Zeller.
+On October 18, 2019, the Nuggets waived Zeller.

 On June 24, 2020, the San Antonio Spurs signed Zeller to their roster to complete the 2019–20 season following the restart of league play coming out of the COVID-19 pandemic.
 On December 2, Zeller was included in training camp roster with the Spurs, but was later waived by the San Antonio Spurs on December 19.

+Post-playing career

+After his NBA career, Zeller and his family moved to Pittsboro, North Carolina, and he soon began serving as an assistant high school basketball coach at Northwood High School.
+He also participates UNC alumni games.

+In 2024 Zeller joined the Tar Heel Sports Network, serving as a color analysts for Tar Heels basketball games.

+Personal life

+Zeller is the son of Steve and Lorri Zeller, the nephew of former NBA player Al Eberhard, and is the middle brother of former NBA players Luke and Cody.

+Zeller is married and has 3 children.